 Interview articulation

-Adds current context for discussing modern data stack, governance, and cost control.
+Adds current context for discussing the modern data stack, governance, and cost control.

 Risk and trade-offs

-Highlights tool sprawl, vendor lock-in, and uncontrolled platform-cost risks.
+Highlights tool sprawl, vendor lock-in, and uncontrolled platform-cost risk.

-An interview on practical architecture of modern data platforms: operating models, platform-as-a-product, OLTP/MPP limits, and a realistic implementation path without organizational chaos.
+A practical interview about modern data platforms: operating models, platform as a product, OLTP/MPP limits, and a realistic adoption path without organizational chaos.

 Source